-- The fair value hierarchy level ie L1, L2 or L3 - Any transfers between levels (L1 and L2) - A description of the valuation techniques used, any changes in the techniques and the reasons why (L2 and L3). - Significant unobservable inputs (L3) - A description of valuation processes and policies (L3, this could be in Note 3.2 or here) - A narrative description and quantitative analysis of the sensitivity of changes in significant unobservable inputs to fair value (L3) - A reconciliation between opening and closing fair value measurement, including any unrealised fair value gains/losses L3).
+- The fair value hierarchy level i.e. L1, L2 or L3 - Any transfers between levels (L1, L2 and L3) - A description of the valuation techniques used, any changes in the techniques and the reasons why (L2 and L3). - Significant unobservable inputs (L3) - A description of valuation processes and policies (L3) - A narrative description and quantitative analysis of the sensitivity of changes in significant unobservable inputs to fair value (L3) - A reconciliation between opening and closing fair value measurement, including any unrealised fair value gains/losses L3).